PVO NewsDay

-PVO NewsDay (formerly titled PVO NewsHour) is an Australian television news and commentary program which was broadcast 4 times weekly on Sky News Australia.
+PVO NewsDay (formerly titled PVO NewsHour) was an Australian television news and commentary program which was broadcast 4 times weekly on Sky News Australia.
 The program is hosted by Peter van Onselen, whose initials in part represent the program's title.
 The program covers a range of news, politics, sport, weather, finance and entertainment, as well as commentary from van Onselen and other contributors.
 Occasionally, home viewers are invited on-air to provide opinions as part of a panel discussion.

 The program aired Monday through Thursday between midday and 4pm Sydney time, with an hour break in the program at 1pm (previously a half-hour break only) for a separate but related program To the Point, which focuses on political news and is co-hosted by van Onselen and Kristina Keneally.
 When Parliament is sitting, PVO NewsDay does not return after To the Point, as Sky News provides live coverage of Parliament question time, followed by an extended edition of PM Agenda.

 The program was broadcast from the Sky News centre in the Sydney suburb of Macquarie Park.
 Janine Perrett, Kristina Keneally and Samantha Maiden have filled in for van Onselen.